piqnt/planck.js/testbed/README.md

 # Testbed

 Testbed runs and renders Planck.js examples.
-Testbed is helpful to get started with the Planck.js, and develop and debug physics code.
+It is helpful to get started with the Planck.js, and develop and debug physics code.

-Please note that you don't need testbed to use Planck.js library in your application.
-You can run simulation and render world yourself, or integrate Planck.js with a rendering library (see [Rendering](./Rendering) for more details).
+Please note that Testbed is not required to use Planck.js library.
+You can run run and render physics world directly, or integrate Planck.js with a rendering library (see [Rendering](https://github.com/shakiba/planck.js/wiki/Rendering) for more details).

 ## Usage

-There are few different way to run testbed.
+There are a few different way to run Testbed.

 #### Space

-[Space](https://piqnt.com/space/) is an online playground for Planck.js, it is the easiest way to run testbed scripts.
+[Space](https://piqnt.com/space/) is an online playground for Planck.js, it is the easiest way to run Testbed scripts.
 You can quickly edit, run and share your physics code in the Space!
 [Planck.js examples](https://piqnt.com/planck.js/) are hosted on Space.

 #### CDN

-`planck-testbed` package is available on [jsDelivr](https://www.jsdelivr.com/package/npm/planck-testbed) and [cdnjs](https://cdnjs.com/libraries/planck-testbed).
+Testbed package (`planck-testbed`) is available on [jsDelivr](https://www.jsdelivr.com/package/npm/planck-testbed) and [cdnjs](https://cdnjs.com/libraries/planck-testbed).
-You can simply add `planck-testbed.js` script to your page and use it.
+You can simply add `planck-testbed.js` to your page and use it.

 ```html
 <html><body>